Bhavya-Mistry/ML/SmartHealth-Predictive-Analyzer/README.md

 This project is designed to demonstrate the use of machine learning for healthcare predictions, and it is structured to help you understand the process from data collection to model deployment.

 ### Tech Stack
-Python 3.x
+- Python 3.x

-Libraries:
+- Libraries:

  - Pandas

  - NumPy

  - Matplotlib & Seaborn (for data visualization)

  - Scikit-learn (for machine learning models)

  - SciPy (for statistical analysis)

-Jupyter Notebook (for interactive coding)
+- Jupyter Notebook / Colab

-VS Code (for code editing)

 ### Installation
 To run the code on your local machine, follow these steps: